davidrm-bio/DOTools_py/docs/api/pp.md

 # Preprocessing `pp`

-The preprocessing module {mod}`do.pp` compiles all the basic quality control steps for analysing sc/snRNA-seq with different implementations building on [Scanpy](https://github.com/scverse/scanpy) and other tools such as [scDblFinder](https://github.com/plger/scDblFinder), [DoubletDetection](https://github.com/JonathanShor/DoubletDetection) and
+The preprocessing module {mod}`dotools_py.pp` compiles all the basic quality control steps for analysing sc/snRNA-seq with different implementations building on [Scanpy](https://github.com/scverse/scanpy) and other tools such as [scDblFinder](https://github.com/plger/scDblFinder), [DoubletDetection](https://github.com/JonathanShor/DoubletDetection) and